This topic explains how to perform basic tasks when using the charts and graphs on the Analyze tab.

 To add a filter

-- Click the Add Filter button on the top-left corner.
+- Click the Add Filter button in the top-left corner.

 - Optionally, click Save to save the filter.

-Next, in the pop-up window select “Intents” as your filter type on the left, and then select “undefined” from the dropdown on the right.
+In the pop-up window, select “Intents” as your filter type on the left, and then select “unclassified” from the dropdown on the right.